 Things to do:

-One of the cleanest beaches in the Andaman, the Corbyn’s Cove Beach is a resounding place to relax and feel at ease and it will be the first beach that you’ll visit in the Isles.
+One of the cleanest beaches in the Andaman, Corbyn’s Cove Beach is a resounding place to relax and feel at ease and it will be the first beach that you’ll visit in the Isles.

 Standing on the beach and looking at the crystal clear waters is a spectacular experience, and the water here is also perfect to go for a swim.

-During your Corbyn's cove Visit, take first call on the left side seat of the vehicle, because the view of open sea is beautiful.
+During your Corbyn's cove Visit, take first call on the left side seat of the vehicle, because the view of the open sea is beautiful.

 Things to do:

-The mystical and calm beaches of Wandoor are a break from the urban and commercialized areas of Andaman Islands.
+The mystical and calm beaches of Wandoor are a break from the urban and commercialized areas of the Andaman Islands.